edmaputra/ilm/docs/requirements/task_requirements.md

 **Acceptance Criteria**:
 - Tasks MAY be assigned to zero or one user
 - Assignment changes MUST update the "updated_at" timestamp
+- Assignment changes MUST update the "updated_by" field with the user making the change
 - Assignees MUST receive notifications of assignment
 - Only project members CAN be assigned to tasks